ahmccormick/Chili_Pepper_GS/README.md

 A pre-print of this work can be found at: Link to follow....

 High resolution verions of main and supplemental figures will be available post submission on fig share https://figshare.com/authors/Anna_H_McCormick/17741367

+The Application for exploring the genomic estimated breeding values (GEBVs) within the Capsicum core and global collections can be found at: Link to follow...